pdehlke/dotfiles/README.md

   * Spacebar - Sneak - type two characters to move there in a line.
 Kind of like vim's `f` but more accurate.
   * `:Gsearch foo` - global search, then do your normal `%s/search/replace/g` and follow up with `:Greplace` to replace across all files.
 When done use `:wall` to write all the files.

 #### File Navigation

-  * `,t` - CtrlP fuzzy file selector
+  * `,t` - fuzzy file selector
-  * `,b` - CtrlP buffer selector - great for jumping to a file you already have open
+  * `,b` - buffer selector - great for jumping to a file you already have open
   * `Cmd-Shift-M` - jump to method - CtrlP tag search within current buffer (`,M` in Linux)
   * `,jm` jump to models.
 Other `,j` mappings: `,jc` for controllers, `,jh` for helpers, etc. If you think of a concept and a letter, we've got you covered.